Programs & Events

 • Living History

-Join us as the Syracuse Elementary 4th grade students present a “Night At The Museum: A Living History” presentation.
+Occassionally, the Syracuse Elementary 4th grade students will present a “Night At The Museum: A Living History” presentation.
 The participants present prominent historical figures from our community, including dressing as their characters.

 • We are working with the Wawasee School Corporation in scheduling our next event.